Hewlett-Packard: Takeover of Autonomy

 The Serious Fraud Office (SFO) and the SEC joined the FBI in investigating the potential anomalies.
 HP incurred damage with its stock falling to its lowest in decades.
 Three lawsuits were brought by shareholders against HP for the fall in value of HP shares.
 In August 2014, a United States district court judge threw out a proposed settlement, which Autonomy's previous management had argued would be collusive and intended to divert scrutiny of HP's own responsibility and knowledge.
 It essentially engaged the plaintiff's attorneys from the existing cases and redirected them against the previous Autonomy vendors and management for a fee of up to $48 million, with plaintiffs agreeing to end any claims against HP's management and similarly redirect those claims against the previous Autonomy vendors and management.
 In January 2015 the SFO closed its investigation as the likelihood of a successful prosecution was low.
 The dispute continued in the US, and is being investigated by the UK and Ireland Financial Reporting Council.
-On June 9, 2015, HP agreed to pay $100 million to investors who bought HP shares between August 19, 2011, and November 20, 2012, to settle the lawsuits over the Autonomy purchase.
+On June 9, 2015, HP agreed to pay $100 million to investors who bought HP shares between August 19, 2011 and November 20, 2012, to settle the lawsuits over the Autonomy purchase.

 Another term of the shareholder settlement was to sue Autonomy management, which occurred in London in 2019.
 HP "failed to produce a smoking gun for the fraud it alleges", and its accountants admitted that they "never formally prepared anything to attribute the irregularities to the amount of the fraud".

+In June 2024, a jury acquitted Autonomy founder Mike Lynch and co-defendant Steve Chamberlain.
+Steve Chamberlain was hit by a car while jogging on August 17, 2024.
+Mike Lynch, along with his 18 year old daughter, drowned after their yacht sank on August 20, 2024 (the accident killed a total of seven people).

+In July 2025, a judge at London's High Court ruled that HP is owed more than 700 million pounds ($944 million), in respect of the acquisition of Autonomy.

 Israeli settlements

 On October 25, 2012, Richard Falk, the United Nations Human Rights Council's Special Rapporteur on the situation of human rights in the Palestinian territories occupied since 1967, called to boycott HP and other businesses that profit from Israeli settlements on occupied Palestinian lands until they brought their operations in line with international human rights and humanitarian law.
-In 2014, the Presbyterian Church voted to move forward with divestment from HP to pressure Israeli in regards to their policies toward Palestinians.
+In 2014, the Presbyterian Church (USA) voted to move forward with divestment from HP to pressure Israel in regards to their policies toward Palestinians.
 In 2015, the Human Rights Commission of Portland, Oregon, requested to place Caterpillar, G4S, HP, and Motorola Solutions on the city's "Do Not Buy" list.